 The Edmonton Art Club is a professional association for visual artists with a mandate to promote the visual arts through exhibitions, special projects and arts advocacy.
 We are a Canadian organization, administered by a volunteer executive council of artists, providing a meeting place for artists of all levels, both professional and non-professional.
 It is an environment of artists gathering to explore creativity.
 Friendships are established, information is shared, opinions and ideas are exchanged in a supportive environment.

-The club is a leader in the community offering educational opportunities, open studio days, workshops and demonstrations in all media for its members and non members.
-Additionally, a monthly critique of members artwork by accredited critics are offered.
+The club is a leader in the community offering educational opportunities, open studio days, workshops, and demonstrations in all media for its members and non-members.
+Additionally, a monthly critique of members' artwork by accredited critics is offered.

 “Creativity is contagious, pass it on.”
 Albert Einstein

 * The Changing Picture is an Edmonton Art Club commemorative book, 1921 - 1987

 Cover Page Artwork: J. Gordon Sinclair - Tawatinaw Creek Country - Founding Member

 Photo courtesy of Neil R. Hughes, Elaine Hughes